Not too long ago, I was a public school teacher. This is the story of how I ended up leaving the profession I considered my passion and my calling.

 Many came from homes where their parents are hardly ever home because they are trying to make ends meet by working more than one full time job.
 Many took care of their younger siblings and cousins and lived in multi-family homes with no time or place to study.
-How dare the politicians of this country accuse the hard working parents of these students of stealing from the government?
-How could they be so out of touch from the realities of the struggles of people all over the nation?
-They make my blood boil with anger.
 Then I got to thinking.
 Would I be where I am today, if I grew up in the same situation as that of my students?

 No, I probably would not be where I am at now, if I was not given the opportunities I was so freely given.
 I am where I am today because I was set up for success.
 I had access to the most amazing education, and very supportive parents who wished the best for me and had the power to help me achieve whatever it is that I wanted.
 I was never concerned about how my family was going to pay rent next month, how I’m going to pay for college, or whether we would have enough food in the fridge.
 My psychological and physical needs were met, and the only thing I had to worry about was myself; what am I going to do today to be a better person tomorrow?
 So of course I did well.
 From the moment I was born, I was set up to do well.
 That is called privilege, and I was not aware of it until I met my students.